gravitational/teleport-plugins/README.md

 actions to approve or deny permission requests.
 Run `make teleport-pagerduty` to build it.
 More docs in the [README](./access/pagerduty/README.md).

-### Webhooks

-`teleport-webhooks` provides webhooks compatibility for Teleport.
-It allows sendind webhooks when a new request is created, or a request state is changed, and it allows optionally listening for the 3rd party app callbacks to facilitate the approval workdlow.
-See more in the [access/webhooks/README.md](/access/webhooks/README.md)

 ## Event Handler

 The [Teleport Event Handler Plugin](./event-handler) is used to export audit log events to a fluentd service.
 For more information, visit the Fluentd setup guide at [goteleport.com](https://goteleport.com/docs/setup/guides/fluentd/) or checkout the [README](./event-handler/README.md).